The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 Immigration detention facilities, regardless of the type of contracts, have been the sites of serious and repeated allegations of abuse, including allegations of sexual assault, violations of religious freedom, medical neglect, and the punitive use of solitary confinement.
 In 2020, the U.S. had the highest number of deaths in ICE adult detention since 2005.
 Several deaths in custody have

 Detention is overused and too often implemented as part of punitive policies to deter immigration and against noncitizens who are not a flight risk or a threat to public safety, including people seeking protection in this country.
 For all these reasons and more, AILA is calling for the dramatic reduction and eventual phasing out of immigration detention.

 As part of our efforts to reduce and phase out immigration detention, AILA and coalition partners are demanding significant cuts to the ICE budget.
-Instead, Congress should fund community-based case management programs to be operated by experienced nonprofit immigration and refugee service providers or other nonprofits with experience in case-management-focused social service programs.
+Instead, Congress should fund community-based case management programs to be run by experienced nonprofit immigration and refugee service providers or other nonprofits with experience in case-management-focused social service programs.
 These programs would replace physical custody and “alternative to detention” programs, which rely on electronic monitoring, such as the use of ankle monitors.
 Provision of legal representation through these providers will also be key.